kerentraht/Occm-Automation/README.md

 # OCCM Ansible automation usage
-This repository contains an automated Ansible pipeline for OCCM management, allowing a fully deployed environment with one command only.
+This repository contains an automated Ansible pipeline for Cloud Volumes ONTAP deployment and management, allowing a fully deployed environment with one command only.
 Following is a step-by-step user guide to run your own deployement with Ansible.
+These playbooks assume you already have a Cloud Manager connector deployed.

 Good luck (:
 ## Step 1: Get your refresh token